reberthkss/reberthkss/README.md

 Hi!
 My name is Reberth and i'm from São Paulo/Brazil.
 I work with mobile development.

-Current working on [Cernov Apps](https://github.com/cernovapps), we work developing mobile apps using react-native and flutter.
+Current working on [Cernov Apps](https://github.com/cernovapps), we develop mobile apps using react-native, flutter or native (Kotlin or Swift).
 Some customers are:

 * [Delfos IM](https://delfosim.com/)
 * [Way 2](https://www.way2.com.br/)